Tourist Visa Advice & Practical Asia Travel Tips

 A: As discussed on our Tipping page, our tour prices include gratuities for local guides and drivers.
 When your trip includes a river cruise, their mandatory “service charge” is also included in the tour price, very much unlike what our competitors do.

-The recommended amount for the tour leader per day per guest is $5 to $10 USD or its equivalent in CAD, AUD, GBP or EUR.
+The recommended amount for the tour leader per day per guest is $10 USD or its equivalent in CAD, AUD, GBP or EUR.
 You should wait till when you bid farewell to tour leader to tip him or her.

 Q: What airlines do you use for intra-Asia flights?